Nepal calls on Russia not to deploy its Gurkhas in Ukraine war

 The Gurkhas have long been known for their bravery and fighting skills on the battlefield, serving in the British and Indian armies under an agreement between the three countries since the independence of India in 1947.

-The Himalayan state in south India, which is wedged between India and China, has no such agreement with Russia.
+The Himalayan state, which is wedged between India and China, has no such agreement with Russia.

 Between 150 and 200 Nepalis are believed to have been working as mercenaries in the Russian army since the start of the war, said Milan Raj Tuladhar, Nepal‘s ambassador to Moscow, according to The Kathmandu Post.